protocolbuffers/protocolbuffers.github.io/content/docs/reference/protobuf/proto3-spec.md

 linkTitle: "Version 3 Language Specification"
 no_list: "true"
 type: docs
+description: "This topic is a language specification reference for version 3 of the Protocol Buffers language (proto3)."
 ---

 This is a language specification reference for version 3 of the Protocol Buffers language (proto3).
 The syntax is specified using